chenqiu01/MPTA/README.md

 The entry point of the code is the python script `runner.py`.
 It currently supports `{CFR, CFR+}` as regret-minimization algorithms, which can be run on instances of the game varients of `{Kuhn, Leduc, Goofspiel}`.

+## Cite this work

+If you find this project helpful in your research, please cite our paper:

+Chen Qiu et al. “Enhanced Equilibria-Solving via Private Information Pre-Branch Structure in Adversarial Team Games.”
+UAI 2025.

+## Acknowlegements

+Our code is built upon the [open-source platform](https://github.com/TommasoBianchi/CFR-Jr) contributed by Tommaso Bianchi.